National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/cycle.md

 * The zip code is truncated to the first 3 digits.
 * All patient-level date and datetime fields are shifted by keeping two sets of random &plusmn;180 numbers.
   One number is used to shift the time part and the other number is used to shift the date part.
 (Please note that a number of sites do pre-shift the date fields prior to submitting the data to N3C.
-  The data partners who pre-shift the date-field can be identified by the maxDateShift column of the manifest table.)
+  The data partners who pre-shift the date field can be identified by the maxDateShift column of the manifest table.)
 * After creating the randomized date/time shifting numbers for a patient new to the N3C Enclave, the patient-level date shift is stored for each subsequent payload, such that the same number is used for the patient from the patient's initial data load and every data load thereafter.
 * Times are shifted &plusmn;180 minutes from the actual time.
   All times are shifted by a consistent base time shift for all patients.